richmedina/vot-dev/README.md

 ## Tutorial

 The following code blocks exemplify how to use the VOT-CP program, under different conditions, in your Python script.
+RM: we should discuss this.

 \
 **1. Single-pair processing with all default settings:**